 The table will then choose one example to share with the entire group during discussion.

-Using slides – , share the feedback from the normed example, then ask participants to also share their table’s selected feedback.
+Using slides 39 – 45, share the normed feedback from the example materials, then ask participants to also share their table’s selected feedback.

-All other participant should be prepared to identify and discuss the specific qualities of effective feedback from each example.
+All other participants should be prepared to identify and discuss the specific qualities of effective feedback from each example.

-Facilitators may consider many options for sharing feedback from the tables with the larger group, for example: google documents, chart paper, or orally reading aloud.
+Facilitators may consider many options for sharing feedback from the tables with the larger group, for example: using Google documents, chart paper, or orally reading aloud.

 Step 4.
-Provide Overall Rating and Summary Comments (Slide – )
+Provide Overall Rating and Summary Comments (Slide 53 – 58)